 Regarding the sampling segment, qualitative and quantitative research is different.
 In the qualitative investigation emphasis less on a sample's representativeness than on how the sample or small collection of cases, units, or activities brightens social life, the primary purpose of sampling is to collect exact cases, events or actions that can clarify and deep understanding. in qualitative research concern to discover cases that will improve what the researchers learn about the processes of social life in a specific context.
 In the qualitative research hardly ever used a presentative sample from a huge number of cases to intensely study the sampled cases.
 In qualitative research have a habit to use no probability or non-random sample.
 It means, this method applied rarely the sample size in development and has limited acquaintance about the larger group or population from which the sample is occupied.
-Dissimilar in the quantitative research who uses a pre-planned approach based on mathematical theory, the qualitative researcher selects cases gradually, with the exact content of a case determining whether it is chosen (Neuman, 2006).
+Dissimilar in the qualitative researcher selects cases gradually, with the exact content of a case determining whether it is chosen (Neuman, 2006).